borg286/sevtech/README.md

 * Need to collect a lot of shadow gems, but hunting shadow monsters is too slow?
 One of the negative effects of charging your Necronomicon causes many such creatures to spawn.
 If you built your energy pedestal in a hole in the ground, some monsters might even spawn inside the walls and suffocate.
 Their drops will then bubble to the surface, where you can collect them for free!

-* To find Corallium look around for a biome looking like this or at least 40 ground level or below and then use a Weak Dowsing rod until it reports with finding Corralium.
+* To find Corallium look around for a biome looking like this or in a water biome and at least 40 ground level or below and then use a Weak Dowsing rod until it reports with finding Corralium.

 *  ![image alt text]({{ site.url }}/public/BMbpD6rCZ1qoniF20u7H2A_img_4.png)

-* Regarding Corallium, You do not *need *to find the Corallium biome, because as of 3.0.8 (?)
-Corallium can be found in all biomes near bedrock.

 * When progressing in Abyssalcraft, beware the second dimension, the Dreadlands.
 Mobs there apply Dread Plague on hit, which while painful, will also convert the biome of the x/z point you are standing on to Dreadlands whenever it does damage to you.
 It also likes to refresh itself often.
 Try to avoid bringing the Dread Plague out of the Dreadlands, as if you bring it to the overworld and dreadlands enemies spawn in an un-torched spot, you might have a problem.
 For this reason, I would not recommend making Tinker's weapons out of dreadium, as that’ll spread the plague to enemies on a critical hit.